pingcap/docs/faq/backup-and-restore-faq.md

 ## If the recovery process is interrupted, is it necessary to delete the already recovered data and start the recovery again?

-No need to do that.
-From v7.1.0, BR supports resuming data from a breakpoint.
+No, it is not necessary.
+Starting from v7.1.0, BR supports resuming data from a breakpoint.
 If the recovery is interrupted due to unexpected circumstances, simply restart the recovery task, and it will resume from where it left off.

 ## After the recovery is complete, is it possible to delete a specific table and then recover it again?